APUSH

 Below: video of composer Reena Esmail's conversation with GH students

-"Doing this project is so important because we do want to feel that history is relevant to us and that we're part of it" -Composer Reena Esmail |
+is relevant to us and that we're part of it"

 Sharing our Work

 Students shared the results of the Asian American Oral History Project in a variety of ways.
 Students shared their work with teachers, professors, and curriculum specialists from across the state at the North Carolina Council for the Social Studies in February 2024.
+In September 2024, students shared their work at the Color of Education conference of the Dudley Flood Center for Educational Equity and Opportunity.

-Students collaborated with Green Hope teachers to bring Asian American studies into diverse classes classes, demonstrating initiative, determination, and resourcefulness as they completed this project.
-In Spring of 2024, over 700 students were taught using content from this project.
 Students presented their work at an exhibit in collaboration with the Orchestra concert in spring 2024.
 Students shared excerpts from their oral histories and curricular collaborations in front of students, parents, faculty, and local dignitaries.
 A student newspaper article about this event can be found here.
-EducationNC wrote about our project and exhibit here. |
+EducationNC wrote about our project and exhibit here.

 How we did it - and you can, too!

 The Green Hope Asian American Oral History Project was created to explicitly address a gap in curricula relevant to our community.
 No doubt your own community has numerous such gaps.
 If you'd like help starting your own project, please reach out to [email protected] - you can do it!

 https://edopportunity.org/segregation/explorer/